mathias-brandewinder/mathias-brandewinder.github.io/_posts/2026-03-18-ransac-part-2.md

 `MinimumTrainingSampleSize` to improve model estimation, because that is what you do in general in machine learning - if you want better results, use more data.
-This is clearly not the case here: the idea is to get a sample as small as possible, to increase the chances of having no outliers, and therefore a model good enough to determine which points are outliers.
+This is clearly not the case here: the idea is to get a sample as small as possible, to increase the chances of having no outliers, and therefore get a model good enough to determine which points are outliers.
 Using a sample that was as small as possible was initially counter-intuitive to me, but makes perfect sense in hindsight.

 The algorithm also made me mull over the notion of outliers.
-In essence, RANSAC is about eliminating observations we deem not plausible.
+In essence, RANSAC is about eliminating observations we deem implausible.
 This is something I am uncomfortable with in general.
-Discarding observations that are further than an arbitrary threshold is a blunt instrument, essentially truncating the tails of the error around data.
+Discarding observations that are further than an arbitrary threshold is a blunt instrument, truncating the tails of the error around data.
 I noticed that one area of application of RANSAC is image recognition, where the notion of "too far to be right" makes sense.
-I am less clear on when RANSAC is, and isn't, an appropriate approach.
-I am also wondering if a maximum likelihood approach might work, with a setup along the lines of a probability that each observation is an outlier.
+This is a reasonable use case, but I am not entirely clear on when RANSAC is, and isn't, an appropriate approach.
+I have also been wondering if a maximum likelihood approach could work, with a setup along the lines of including a probability that each observation is an outlier.

 Finally, I have been wondering if one could devise an approach to auto-tune the RANSAC parameters.
-The part that is definitely needed as an input is "what is the smallest sample usable to estimate a model".
+One input that is definitely needed "what is the smallest sample usable to estimate a model".
 Beyond that, the algorithm hinges on the proportion of outliers in the data, and what distance is too large for a prediction to be an inliner.
-I suspect these can be estimated - I might try that out next!
+I suspect these could be estimated, and I might try that out next!

 [1]: https://brandewinder.com/2026/03/05/ransac-part-1/
 [2]: https://en.wikipedia.org/wiki/Random_sample_consensus